Language Design: Equality & Identity

 Here is how the last approach can be implemented:

-So how to fix it?
-Let’s go for the simplest fix; instead of introducing a new typeclass for identity, extend Eq
+The simplest fix (instead of introducing a new typeclass for identity) is to extend Eq

 as follows: